 The Stanford University Storytelling Project produces a show called The State of the Human.
 This piece of audio was a prelude for an episode exploring the terrors and meaning of WILDNESS.
 Andrew Forsthoefel reflects on an evening in Vermont when he experienced wildness.
 He later set out to walk a very long way and produced a radio documentary entitled Walking Across America: Advice for a Young Man.

-PTSD, or post traumatic stress disorder, it’s a major problem for troops coming back from wars in Iraq and Afghanistan.
+PTSD, or post traumatic stress disorder, is a major problem for troops coming back from wars in Iraq and Afghanistan.

 Some veterans who repeatedly experience extreme trauma in war zones suffer actual physiological changes – that help them survive in war, but don’t serve them at home.

 Now a non-profit group called Patriot Rovers trains rescue golden retrievers and gives them to veterans with PTSD and traumatic brain injuries.
-Marnie Crawford Samuelson reports from North Carolina about how these remarkable dogs are helping veterans get their lives back.
+This report from North Carolina shows how these remarkable dogs are helping veterans get their lives back.
 Two service dogs from Patriot Rovers are with veterans here on Cape Cod.

 Researchers describe the remarkable ways music can reach people with dementia.
 Music penetrates deep inside the brain, even when memories fade and language practically disappears.
 Fiddler and singer Denya Levine knows this first-hand.
 She’s been making music with people with dementia for 25 years.

-Sonic IDs are very, very short stories.
-They pop up unexpectedly during the programming day.
-They brand a station.
-It is of these neighbors, this place.
+Sonic IDs are very, very short stories that pop up unexpectedly during the programming day at a local radio station on Cape Cod.
+These are the voices of neighbors, the sounds of this particular place.
 Just 30 seconds, or perhaps a minute in length.

 Sonics make you chuckle, or occasionally cry.
-Sonics delight and charm.
-Sonics surprise.
+They delight, charm, and surprise.
 They start with mystery and turn your head.
 Sonics go somewhere.
 The beginning matters, but it is the destination that delivers.